atom/etch/README.md

 await component.destroy()
 ```

 Note that using an Etch component does not require a reference to the Etch library.
 Etch is an implementation detail, and from the outside the component is just an ordinary object with a simple interface and an `.element` property.
-You can also take a more declarative approach by embeddding Etch components directly within other Etch components, which we'll cover later in this document.
+You can also take a more declarative approach by embedding Etch components directly within other Etch components, which we'll cover later in this document.

 ### Etch Lifecycle Functions